1. Key Characteristics of Havana Brown Cats

-Details vary on the origin of the Havana.
+Details vary on the origin of the Havana Brown.

-The breed name, changed from “chestnut foreign shorthair” to Havana in 1970, was rumored to be named after the Havana cigar or the Havana rabbit.
+The breed name, which was changed from Chestnut Foreign Shorthair to Havana in 1970, was rumored to be named after the Havana cigar or the Havana rabbit.

 They can be talkative and want to be involved in everything you do.
 They can also be mischievous, creating an interesting home environment.

-They are good with cats, dogs and other pets.
-Havanas are adaptive to most situations, and this could be a benefit for families moving around often.
+They are good with other cats, as well as dogs and other pets.
+Havana Brown cats are adaptive to most situations, and this could be a benefit for families moving around often.

 4. Is This the Right Cat for You?

-LOW: Havanas are moderately active indoors and maintain a muscular and trim physique.
-If you notice your Havana is acting sluggish or lethargic, it may be time to see the veterinarian.
+LOW: Havana Browns are moderately active indoors and maintain a muscular and trim physique.
+If you notice your Havana Brown is acting sluggish or lethargic, it may be time to see the veterinarian.